 If you elect to drive to the airport and leave your car in airport parking.
 Take a picture of your parking spot with the drivers license plate.
-Also take a picture of any luggage that is being checked.
+As mentioned before, take a picture of any luggage that is being checked.
 This is in case your luggage is lost or damaged.

 Tip 23: Put on Your Patience Pants and Good Music (or a podcast).

-If anxiety starts to build, reshift your thoughts and focus on what you are looking forward to doing or a person you’re seeing upon arrival.
+If anxiety starts to build, shift your thoughts and focus on what you are looking forward to doing or a person you’re seeing upon arrival.

 Put on your noise canceling headphones and turn up it up.
 Drowning the outside noise pollution and replacing it with good mood making music or a comedic podcast can quickly change your mood and disposition.